FDA approves updated COVID-19 shots but limits access for some kids and adults

 Access could also be complicated for healthy adults and children who are interested in getting a shot for extra protection.

 If the latest vaccines aren’t covered by their insurance, those patients could be required to pay $150 or more out of pocket if they want one.
-They might also have to find a doctor or other health professional willing to give the shot “off label,” or outside the use listed on the FDA label.
-Pharmacists may be reluctant to give vaccines off-label.
+If they aren't considered considered high-risk, they also might also have to find a doctor or other health professional willing to give the shot “off label."

 The updated shots from Pfizer, Moderna and Novavax target a coronavirus subtype named LP.
-8.1, a recently dominant version of the virus that is closely related to some newly emerging cousins.
+8.1, a version of the virus that is closely related to some newly emerging cousins.
+Pfizer and Moderna said they expect their shots to be available within days.
+Novavax's vaccine is expected in the early fall, a spokesman said.

 All three shots were initially made available under the FDA’s emergency use authorization, an expedited process to quickly review vaccines and other countermeasures during the pandemic.
 Pfizer had not yet sought full approval for its doses designed for children under 5, which is the reason that Moderna will be the only provider of shots for the youngest children this year.